steveworld/search/search-mr/README.md

 ## MapReduceIndexerTool

-MapReduce batch job driver that creates a set of Solr index shards from a set of input files and writes the indexes  into  HDFS, in a flexible, scalable and fault-tolerant manner.
-It also supports merging the output shards into a set of live customer facing Solr servers, typically a SolrCloud.
+`MapReduceIndexerTool` is a MapReduce batch job driver that takes a morphline and creates a set of Solr index shards from a set of input files and writes the indexes into HDFS in a flexible, scalable, and fault-tolerant manner.
+It also supports merging the output shards into a set of live customer-facing Solr servers, typically a SolrCloud.
 More details are available through the extensive command line help:

 <pre>